ebinisao/ebinisao/README.md

   - Ensured consistent and secure configurations across multiple environments.

 **Programming Skills:**
-  - Strong programming skills in Python and Java.
+  - Programming skills in Python and Java.
   - Developed custom scripts and automation tools to enhance deployment and monitoring processes.

 ## Project Highlights